 Still, it’s important to recognize that cap rate has its limitations.
 For instance, it does not take into account the time value of money and future cash flows, account leverage, and other factors.
 It is also somewhat ambiguous in that there are not concrete numbers for “good” and “bad” cap rates.
 Rather, cap rate is a good way to quickly weigh one investment against another within the context of a specific real estate market with a goal of ascertaining which will produce a better return on investment (ROI).

 How to Calculate Cap Rate

 So, you’re at a local real estate meet-up, and someone presents you with an off-market deal.

 “This won’t last long.
 It’s priced to sell.
 You better jump on it!” they say.

 It sounds great.
 But is it really a good deal?
 Here’s where you begin your assessment.

-Net Operating Income / Value = Cap Rate
+Cap Rate = Net Operating Income (NOI) / Current Market Value

 You can also turn this formula around to calculate any of the other variables.